 Common Door Size

-In Australia the most common standard door size is 2040 x 820mm, and 920mm, but there are other sizes that are popularly used.
+In Australia the most common overall standard door size is 2040 x 820mm, and 2040 x 920mm, but there are other sizes that are popularly used.
 Door thickness can be 35mm for internal doors and 40mm for external.
 Variations do exist.
 One thing to note is that door frame size can vary which is why you may see a door being shaved.

 In Australia, the sizes of exterior doors are somewhat standardized.
 This helps homeowners control their costs when building or renovating a property.
 Standard exterior frames are designed to hold doors 2040mm high and x820, x870, x920 or x1020 mm wide.

 Door manufacturers in Australia do produce doors in common overall standard sizes (but door thickness varies).
 This allows the customer to choose doors in a variety of colors and materials.
 When the door they like will fit the door frame the choice is easier.

 Standard Interior Frame Dimensions